 - An exhibit of The Art of Advent at EpiscopalCafe.

 - A nicely curated collection of Advent resources from Ignatian Spirituality

 - Archbishop of Canterbury Rowan Williams’ 10-minute Advent meditation from 2011.

-- For those of you who enjoy blogs, this award-winning blog by an Anglican priest in Ireland highlighted 10 different poems during Advent 2011.
-A fairly full account of the author and thoughts on each poem are included.
+- Patrick Comerford is an Anglican priest in Ireland whose award-winning blog often has Advent series.
+For example, he highlighted 10 different Christmas poems during Advent 2011.
 In 2013, he selected a piece of Art for Advent each day.
 In 2012, he did a series on saints.
 He has done different series each year since 2007.
 Note that the links take you to the final post for each season; you must scroll way down to get to the beginning of the season.

 - Another blog: Love Blooms Bright.
 From Scotland, contributions by a different writer each day.
 This blog has closed up shop, but posts from previous Advents are still available at the link above.

 Daily Scripture Readings for Advent (including elements of a Jesse Tree)

 - These Bible readings have been selected for each day of Advent.
 By reading them in order all the way through Advent you will be treated to a condensed version of the story of God’s relationship with his people from Creation to Incarnation.

 - If you want to make a Jesse Tree, the internet teems with sets of the symbols that can be colored, cut out, and hung on a tree or ribbon.
 (Just search for “Jesse Tree images to color”.)
 You might find it more fun to draw your own each day.
 The chart of readings lists the symbol for each day.

 - Another option for a daily scripture practice is this set of short readings from the prophet Isaiah, compiled by Creighton University’s online ministries.
 They are beautiful, brief, and rich with images to stir up prayer.